 Rest and recovery are important yet often overlooked aspects of training.
 Schedule your last long training ride at least two weeks before the actual ride.

 You want to give your body enough time to recover from all the training stress you put on in the past week.
-Give your body enough time to rest so that it can grow stronger through a process called supercompensation.
-When you rest up, your body will overcompensate the recovery, anticipating a higher training load which makes you stronger.
+Give your body enough time to rest so that it can grow stronger through a process called super-compensation.
+When you rest up, your body will overcompensate for recovery, anticipating a higher training load, making you stronger.

 More reading : How to Recover Faster After A Long Ride